wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 an informed decision about the temperature and Top-P values, but you can't do that.
 I'm not 100% sure why this information isn't available, but my guess is that it would expose too many details of the internal to the user of the LLM.

+At this point I understand that you're probably thinking that this is a lot to get through.
+And it is.
+I've included an interactive notebook that demonstrates Top-P sampling and temperature scaling in the [GitHub repository][TOP_P_SAMPLE].
+You can run the notebook inside Visual Studio Code to explore the effects of temperature and Top-P sampling to get a better understanding of these concepts.

 #### Presence Penalty